No hits, no prob: Bucs win with 0 hits, top Greene, Reds 1-0 - NewsBreak

 Ke'Bryan Hayes' RBI grounder helped the Pirates become the sixth team in big league history since 1901 to win despite not getting any hits.
 It last happened in 2008 when Jered Weaver and Jose Arredondo of the Angels lost while holding the Dodgers hitless.

-“But then again, there’s the mental part of, you know, ‘I’m fine.
-I’m not tired,’” he said.

-Said Reds manager David Bell: “Looking at it now, I think it would have to have gone really easy for him to go back out there for the ninth, but I think there was a chance he could have done it.”

 Warren relieved and walked Ben Gamel to load the bases.
-Hayes followed with a grounder to second baseman Alejo Lopez, who bobbled the ball before throwing to shortstop Matt Reynolds for a forceout.
-Reynolds’ relay for a potential inning-ending double play was a fraction late to get the speedy Hayes at first base.
+Ke’Bryan Hayes followed with a grounder to second baseman Alejo Lopez, who bobbled the ball before throwing to shortstop Matt Reynolds for one out.
+Reynolds’ relay was a fraction late to get the speedy Hayes at first base.

-“Maybe in a perfect world that ball’s hit a little bit harder to make it a little bit easier for him," Warren said.
-"I tried to do the best I could and get a ground ball there.
-It’s just one of those things where it didn’t go our way.”

-Cincinnati batters then went down in order in the ninth and that was it at PNC Park — no celebration for the Reds despite the zero in Pittsburgh's hit column.
+Cincinnati batters went down in order in the ninth and that was it at PNC Park — no celebration for the Reds, who have the worst record in the majors.

 There have been two no-hitters in the majors this season.
 Angels rookie Reid Detmers pitched one last Tuesday against Tampa Bay, and five Mets pitchers combined to hold Philadelphia hitless last week.